jupyter_server.auth package#

 To be used exclusively on endpoints which may be considered public, for example the login page handler.

-New in version 2.13.
+Added in version 2.13.

 Parameters: